-To give a glimpse into some of the goings on in the classroom, learners have asked curious questions about each other’s countries, agreed and giggled about what has surprised them about Kiwi culture, learned about their classmates experiences in New Zealand and around the world, explored and expanded their knowledge of Kiwi customs and Kiwi English and learned little snippets of each other’s languages.
+To give a glimpse of the learning that's going on in the classroom, learners asked curious questions about each others' countries, agreed and giggled about what's surprised them about Kiwi culture and learned about their classmates' experiences in New Zealand and around the world.

-The learning this summer was not limited to the classroom.
-One sunny day learners strolled down to the I-Site where they discovered the must-see’s and do’s of Wellington and many got chatting with the friendly staff there and got some recommendations.
+Learning wasn't limited to the classroom.
+One sunny day, learners strolled down to the I-Site, where they discovered the must-sees and dos of Wellington.
+Many got chatting with the friendly staff and some scored great recommendations!

 On another occasion learners ventured to Te Papa.
 They received nuggets of knowledge from an excellent tour guide who introduced the similarities of Polynesian languages and how have connections to South East Asian languages.